The Best Lizards for Handling: Species That Welcome Your Touch

 • Your lizard’s enclosure may have something wrong with its temperature or humidity settings.
 Make sure you use a quality hygrometer and thermostat to regulate the humidity and temperature.
 If they are uncomfortable in their enclosure, they can become stressed and aggressive.

-• Your lizard may be in their mating season and are hormonally worked up.
+• Your lizard may be in their mating season and be stressed or aggressive due to hormones.

 • Your lizard may be about to enter brumation.